 - Hummingbirds do not mate for life.

-Now you can track the hummingbirds during their migration with our Interactive Hummingbird Migration Map.
-Check out the map and submit a photo of the hummingbirds you see in your backyard.
-Plus, see trends of where they're going, and how long it takes to get there - even see last years migration through our archives.
-Go to our migration map now »
+Now that you know more about them, track hummingbirds during their migration with our Interactive Hummingbird Migration Map.
+Keep an eye on their movements and submit a photo of the hummingbirds you see in your backyard to help us track them.
+See trends of where they're going, and how long it takes to get there - even see last years migration through our archives.